Huang-Frederic/Huang-Frederic/Technobrick.md

 - `checkbox_checked` <sub>int</sub> : Indicates whether the checkbox is checked initially.
 Use `1` for checked and `0` for unchecked <sub>(default)</sub>.
 - `reverse_label` <sub>boolean</sub> : Reverses the order of the label and the checkbox if set to `True`.
 - `disabled` <sub>boolean</sub> : Disables the checkbox if set to `True`.
+- Other attributes are passed directly to the `dbc.Checklist` component.

 <br/>